openconfig/reference/rpc/gnmi/gnmi-config-subscriptions.md

 NETCONF, or any other management interface.
 Applicable only if the commit confirmed option is used.
 * `server_commit_id`: An optional internal ID assigned by the target.
+* `done`: If true, indicates that the server is done processing the updates related to the commit_confirm_id and/or server_commit_id.

 In the case a commit happens before the `sync_response: true` the server cannot send a `ConfigSubscriptionSyncDone` until the `sync_response: true` has